fusionlaboratories/fusionchain/keyring/README.md

 Having their own keyring can be beneficial if they want to be in full control of their key material while enjoying the benefits of Fusionchain.

 To onboard a new keyring, users can submit a `NewKeyring` transaction with a certain payload specifying the keyring and keyring settings.
-There will also be an onboarding fee as spam protection.
+There will also be an onboarding fee for spam protection.

 ### Keyring parties